Approximation of integration over finite groups, difference sets and association schemes: Introduction and main results

 \section{Introduction and main results}

 Let $X$ be a non-empty finite set, and $Y$ be a non-empty subset of $X$.
 We denote by $\C^X$ the space of functions from $X$ to $\C$.
 For $f \in \C^X$, its integration $I(f)$ over $X$ is defined as $\frac{1}{\#X}\sum_{x\in X} f(x)$.
 We use the term ``integration'' because of a similarity to the theory of quasi-Monte Carlo integration, stated later.
 Similarly, the integration $I_Y(f)$ over $Y$ is defined as $\frac{1}{\#Y}\sum_{x\in Y} f(x)$.
 We would like to find a finite subset so that the absolute integration error $|I(f)-I_Y(f)|$ is small, for $f$ being in some function space $F \subset \C^X$.
-This is an analogue of quasi-Monte Carlo methods in approximating the integration, where $X$ is a hyper cube $[0,1]^s$ and the integration of $f:X \to \R$ is with respect to the Lebesgue measure.
-A large amount of studies exist, see for example \cite{niederreiter:book} \cite{DICK-PILL-BOOK}.
+This is an analogue of quasi-Monte Carlo (QMC) methods in approximating the integration, where $X$ is a hyper cube $[0,1]^s$ and the integration of $f:X \to \R$ is with respect to the Lebesgue measure.
+A large amount of studies exist, see for example \cite{DICK-KUO-SLOAN} \cite{DICK-PILL-BOOK} \cite{niederreiter:book}.
+Some recent researches would be found in the conference books from international conferences titled ``Monte Carlo and quasi Monte Carlo methods'' held every other year.
+For the readers' convenience, we briefly explain a typical QMC and its relation with group characters in Appendix~\ref{sec:appendix}.

 In this manuscript, we consider the case where $X$ is a finite group $G$, and in Section~\ref{sec:as} a generalization where $X$ has a structure of commutative association scheme.

 Here, $\C^X$ is equipped with a standard inner product and a norm: